esyede/php-dirlister/README.md

 | CONFIGURATION
 |--------------------------------------------------------------------------
 |
-| Modify this to suits your need.
+| Modify this to suits your
 |
 */